akash418/scinext_screening_task/README.md

 ### Task #2: Method Classification of Relevant Papers

 To categorize each relevant paper by method type, a zero-shot classification approach was applied using a BART model.
-The model was fine-tuned to classify texts into specific labels—computer vision, text mining, both, or other—based on a calculated confidence score for each label.
+The model was used to classify texts into specific labels—computer vision, text mining, both, or other—based on a calculated confidence score for each label.

 **Alternative Approaches Explored**:
 - Semantic similarity with keyword matching was tested but lacked scalability, as constructing exhaustive keyword lists for both domains proved challenging.